-We are an affiliate of ElevateBio.
-David Hallal, our Chairman and Chief Executive, also serves as the Chairman Chief Executive Officer of ElevateBio, and Vikas Sinha, our Chief Financial Officer, also serves as the Chief Financial Officer of ElevateBio.
-Ansbert Gadicke and Morana Jovan-Embiricos, two members of our board of directors also serve as directors of the board of directors of ElevateBio.
+David Hallal, our Executive Chairman and former Chief Executive Officer, also serves as the Chairman and Chief Executive Officer of ElevateBio, and Vikas Sinha, our President and Chief Financial Officer, also serves as the Chief Financial Officer of ElevateBio.
+Ansbert Gadicke and Morana Jovan-Embiricos, two members of our board of directors, also serve as directors of the board of directors of ElevateBio.
+Dr. Gadicke retired from the Company's board of directors on February 28, 2023.
 In addition, certain of these individuals own equity interests in ElevateBio, which may represent a significant portion of these individuals' net worth.
 Although, we have adopted a written related party transactions policy that such transactions must be approved by our audit committee, their positions at ElevateBio and the ownership of any ElevateBio equity or equity awards creates, or may create the appearance of, conflicts of interest when we ask these individuals to make decisions that could have different implications for ElevateBio than the decisions have for us.